shinashussain/my-task-app/README.md

 # get function erorr

 the erorr is network image is some erorr image is not getting iamage url is still properly get

+# refreshing

+refreshing and refreshing funtion is done

+# iamge eroor

+the image is not shown in screen the reason is the debug time iamge is not shown but the releas time image is shown is no more problem so am write code for shown image in network image